Donate Now!

 NOSM University’s Standardized Patient Program is committed to creating a culturally diverse group of SPs.
 While being equitable in providing work opportunities, we cannot guarantee a certain number of work hours per week.

 NOSM University is Canada’s first independent medical university and one of the greatest education and physician workforce strategy success stories of Northern Ontario.
 More than just a medical university, it was purpose-built to address the health needs of the region.
-While advocating for equitable access to care, the University relies on the commitment and expertise of the peoples of Northern Ontario to educate health-care professionals to practise in Indigenous, Francophone, rural, remote and underserved communities.
+While advocating for equitable access to care, the University relies on the commitment and expertise of the peoples of Northern Ontario to educate health-care professionals to practice in Indigenous, Francophone, rural, remote and underserved communities.
 With a focus on diversity, inclusion and advocacy, NOSM University is an award-winning, socially accountable organization renowned for its innovative model of distributed, community-engaged education and research.